akhikhl/multiproject-git-gradle/README.md

 ###Build task

-Iterates all projects described in [configuration](#configuring-projects], performs the following for each project:
+Iterates all projects described in [configuration](#configuring-projects), performs the following for each project:

 1. Checks whether project exists in the file system.
 If not, the project is [updated](#update-task) (actually, cloned) from [git-location](#configuring-git-locations).